sgtardnsyah/email-web-scraper/README.md

 - **Encountering errors?**
   The script will skip problematic URLs and continue.
   All errors will be displayed in the console for your review.

 ---

+## License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---